 - A persuasive short paragraph that quickly captures the attention of the reader.

 To understand this, you must picture the flow that the reader goes through.
 They had searched for something or had been directed to the article from a social media post or a friend’s recommendation.
 They’ve read the headline and description and decided to keep going.

-Next, the featured image is usually the first thing that the reader sees when they open the article.
+Next, the featured image is usually the first thing the reader sees when opening the article.
 If the image is exciting and captivating, they will scroll down to read more.
 That is where their eyes should meet the teaser text.
 This section should be prominent and easy to read, and it should hint at the problem and let the reader know that they are about to find a solution.
 Bold keywords should indicate very directly what this article is about.

 Don’t give the solution yet, and don’t even go too deep into the problem.
 Simply hint to both quickly and concisely.